Rebecca Ruter Springer: Early years and education

 Rebecca Ruter was born in Indianapolis, Indiana on November 8, 1832, the daughter of Calvin Washington Ruter, a Methodist clergyman in Indiana.
 Her father, the Rev. Calvin Ruter, and his brother, the Rev. Dr. Martin Ruter, were among the most highly educated and eminent ministers of the Methodist Church, who, at an early day, brought the foundations of that religion to the valley of the Mississippi River.
 Her sister, Amanda Ruter Dufour, was a poet.

 Her earliest years were divided between New Albany, Indiana and Indianapolis, and her later academic studies were carried on at the Wesleyan Female College in Cincinnati.
-Like Pope, "she lisped in numbers;" and her earliest writings were dedicated to the Muses; but her love of verse, which grew with her years, was nourished as a secret passion, and no one ever saw or heard a line of her metrical composition until she had nearly reached womanhood and was about to be graduated by her Alma Mater.
+Like Alexander Pope, she "lisped in numbers", and her earliest writings were dedicated to the Muses.
+However, her love of verse, which grew with her years, was nourished as a secret passion.
+No one ever saw or heard a line of her metrical composition until she had nearly reached womanhood and was about to be graduated by her alma mater.
 By accident one of her teachers discovered her gift of song, and she was induced to read one of her poems at a school exhibition.
 It was received with enthusiasm.
 She graduated at the age of 18.